plumatic/plumbing/README.md

 ## Supported Clojure versions

-Plumbing is currently supported on Clojure 1.5.x and 1.6.x.
+Plumbing is currently supported on Clojure 1.8 or later, and the latest ClojureScript version.

 ## License